Bed (Nicki Minaj song): Development and release

 On June 14, 2018, Minaj and Grande shared a 15-second video teaser for "Bed" via their Twitter accounts.
 It shows the two artists in a pool, lounging around in a foam bath.
 On June 19, Minaj posted another one-minute preview of the music video on YouTube.
 On July 4, she revealed via Instagram that the video will premiere two days later.
 On July 5, she shared a quick behind-the-scenes look at the video on her social media.
 It shows her rolling around on a beach dressed up as a mermaid with a green wig.
 The full music video premiered on Minaj's official YouTube and Vevo accounts on July 6, 2018.
 It was directed by Hype Williams, who previously directed Minaj's videos for "Massive Attack" (2010), "Stupid Hoe" (2012), and "Va Va Voom" (2012).
 The video features guest appearances by American football players Odell Beckham Jr. and Brad Wing.
 Alongside the first video's release, Minaj announced a second version of the video that was meant to premiere a week later but was ultimately cancelled.

 Synopsis

 The music video opens with Minaj as a mermaid on the ocean shore.
 With the sun glistening on her body, she flaunts her curvy assets and green hair.
 She then retires to the bedroom in "sexy" lingerie as she rolls around in a mattress, before hitting the beach with Grande for some more fun in the sun.
 The two women later share strawberries with Beckham and Wing as their on-screen love interests on the beach.
 Grande does several showstopping looks of her own in the video, including white lingerie.

 Controversy

 On July 5, 2018, when the behind-the-scenes video for the song was released, rapper Azealia Banks posted a series of tweets criticizing Minaj for wearing a mermaid tail in the video.
 Banks suggested that Minaj stole that idea from her own aquatic-themed concepts dating back to her 2012 debut mixtape Fantasea.
-She described Minaj as being "so damn corny" and said her "hips and booty (are) too big for that mermaid tail," giving her "aunty chicken of the sea tuna in a can baked potato vibes".
-She also accused Minaj of copying, saying: "Did she invent any of the shit she stole from Lil Kim and accuses female rappers of stealing from her?
-Or was I really the first rap mermaid???".